ti-mo/esphome-docs/components/display/waveshare_epaper.rst

   - ``7.50inV2alt`` (alternative version to the above ``7.50inV2``)
   - ``7.50inV2p`` - Support for partial refresh and fast refresh (Only suitable for ``7.50inV2`` models manufactured after September 2023)
   - ``7.50in-hd-b`` - Can't use with an ESP8266 as it runs out of RAM
+  - ``gdey029t94`` - GooDisplay GDEY029t94, as used in the monochrome 2.9inch display from seeedstudio
-  - ``gdew029t5`` - GooDisplay GDEW029T5, as used on the AdaFruit MagTag (previously incorrectly referred to as GDEY029T94)
+  - ``gdew029t5`` - GooDisplay GDEW029T5, as used on the AdaFruit MagTag
   - ``1.54in-m5coreink-m09`` - GoodDisplay gdew0154m09, as used in the M5Stack Core Ink
   - ``13.3in-k`` - 13.3in, with the K model, 960x680, B/W rendering only